-Certum Certification Authority have mechanism to inform subscriber about certificate issuance via e-mail, it involves sending information that will allow subscriber to download a certificate.
+Certum Certification Authority have mechanism to inform subscriber about certificate issuance via e-mail, it involves sending information that will allow subscriber to install a certificate on cryptographic card.
 Authorized entity, whose data is included in the certificate application receive information about certificate issuance, sent to a given e-mail address.